-Trainees funded through this program bolster the analytic capacity of the Bureau, aiding in program planning, development, and policy.
-It is anticipated that they will also join this essential workforce upon their graduation, joining state health departments nationally or in other national and international jurisdictions.
-The goals of this program are to:
+Trainees funded through this program bolster the analytic capacity of the partners, aiding in program planning, development, and policy.
+It is anticipated that they will also join this essential workforce upon their graduation, joining the health department of this state, or other jurisdictions.

-- Foster the enhancement of the capacity of local and state agencies in MCH epidemiology; and
+- Foster the enhancement of the capacity of local and state agencies in MCH epidemiology

 - Contribute to the knowledge and empirical evidence base of MCH epidemiology practitioners

 The process of addressing and accomplishing these goals and objectives provides needed additional resources to the state in improving its maternal and child health.

 The program awards a $9,260 annual stipend and a $2,504 travel allowance for up to three years to exceptional doctoral candidates working in the field of MCH/Epi, with the understanding that students will complete the required supplemental training and activities with local partners.

 MCH/Epi doctoral students identify the processes contributing to poor health in this population, and work with staff of LaOPH to plan, implement, and evaluate interventions aimed at improving health outcomes.
 Additionally, trainees, through their work, are being groomed to become the next cadre of MCH/Epi leaders.

 Stay tuned for the call for applications.